“That’s a symphony in a sandwich” is how Anthony Bourdain described the most famous Vietnamese sandwich called the Bánh Mì.

-It is stuffed with pork, pâté, cured ham, a mélange of Vietnamese herbs and vegetables like coriander, cucumber, carrot, slices, radish and more depending on what part of the country you are in.
-You can read more about the different fillings and recipes that go into the bánh mì sandwich here.
+The traditional meats you find in bánh mì are pork, pâté, and cured ham.
+Then, additional bánh mì ingredients are a mélange of Vietnamese herbs and vegetables.
+Typically, the vegetables are coriander, cucumber, carrot, slices, radish and more depending on what part of the country you are in.

-Hoi An, Vietnam: The Best Vietnamese Bánh Mì
+Find The Best Vietnamese Bánh Mì in Hoi An, Vietnam

 A UNESCO World Heritage site, Hoi An in central Vietnam is an atmospheric old town with Chinese and Japanese influenced architecture.
 You will find famous Chinese temples, Japanese bridge, pagodas, ancient shop houses and old canals.

 In addition to being a World Heritage site, it is also known for its local food specialties.

 The Bánh Mì Queen in Hoi An: Our Favorite Bánh Mì Sandwich

 We arrived in Hoi An, tired and hungry.
 When we asked our local host the closest place to get a good Bánh Mì, she sent us to Madam Khanh, the Bánh Mì Queen which was down the street.

 At this point, we had no idea we were about to eat the best bánh mì ever.
 We had been told Hoi An had some of the best bánh mì sandwiches in Vietnam, and we were eager to find out for ourselves.